Timing The Market Or Time In The Market? An Experiment

 If you've been following any of my recent articles - and kudos to you if you have been! - you might think that I've pulled most of my money out of stocks and am sitting on loads of cash waiting for the correction to come.
-And while you wouldn't be completely wrong-I've raised cash from what I perceive to be overvalued positions and have had a hard time identifying bargains recently-most of my portfolio is still heavily weighted towards equities.
+And while you wouldn't be completely wrong - I've raised cash from what I perceive to be overvalued positions and have had a hard time identifying bargains recently - most of my portfolio is still heavily weighted towards equities.
 This is particularly true now given the continued rise of the S&P 500 (SPY) over the course of this year.
 But with a spate of other articles recently calling for investors to build up cash from the stock market given high valuations, and with my own analyses suggesting strongly that the market is looking a bit frothy, does this sort of positioning make sense for a buy-and-hold investor?
 In other words: does the strategy of hoarding cash to load up on stocks when they're "cheap" lead to long-term outperformance for investors with a long-term time horizon?

 The Experiment: